Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Related Work

 \subsection{Fluorescence microscopy of Pap-stained cytological slides}

-The studies presented in~\cite{steenkeste2007ex,ALSIBAI2020} show that FL imaging of Pap-stained urothelial cells allows the detection of early neoplastic lesions.
+The studies~\cite{steenkeste2007ex,ALSIBAI2020} show that FL imaging of Pap-stained urothelial cells reveals information which is relevant for the detection of early neoplastic lesions.
 The distributions of fluorescence for tumoral urothelial cells and normal cells appear rather different (the former being characterized by a perimembrane fluorescence localization, and the latter exhibiting an intracellular fluorescence).
-Their results, relying on the analysis of photophysical properties of the different dyes used for the Pap staining, encourage utilization of FL imaging, without changing neither the sampling of the specimens nor the Pap-staining protocol.
+These results, relying on the analysis of photophysical properties of the different dyes used for the Pap staining, encourage utilization of FL imaging, while changing neither the sampling of the specimens nor the Pap-staining protocol.
 Further analysis~\cite{GUTIERREZ2022}, provided some insight in the underlying biological phenomena behind the peri-membrane fluorescence.

 Several other studies have explored the advantages of FL of Pap-stained samples in contexts different from cancer detection.
 For detection of mycobacterial species in lymph node fine-needle aspiration specimens~\cite{WRIGHT2004}, it is observed that the fluorescence information, complementary to the standard brightfield microscopy, improves specificity of the analysis, with a minimal additional investment.
 Other related results include cytological diagnosis of Pneumocystis carinii in bronchoalveolar lavage specimens~\cite{WEHLE1991}, detection of Aspergilius infections~\cite{HETTLICH1998}, detection of oral Candida~\cite{titinchi2011diagnostic} and the diagnosis of Mycobacterium kansasi tuberculosis~\cite{KUPPER1995}, all indicating informative content of the (auto-)fluorescence of Pap-stained samples.